Are LOIs required?

 How soon after I submit my LOI can I begin my application?

 Only applicants whose LOIs are deemed most responsive to this PFA will be invited to submit a full application.
 Invited applicants may begin the application process as soon as they receive their LOI feedback—about a month after the LOI due date.
-However, the PCORI DFRR must be accepted and/or a manuscript must be accepted for publication in a peer-reviewed scientific journal before the application deadline.
+As a note, the PCORI DFRR must be accepted and/or a manuscript must be accepted for publication in a peer-reviewed scientific journal before the LOI deadline.

 How should I format my LOI using the template PCORI provides?